 Ultimate Tensile Strength

-Yield strength of malleable cast iron – ASTM A220 is 480 MPa
+The yield strength of malleable cast iron – ASTM A220 is 480 MPa.

 Young’s Modulus of Elasticity